 Dry Eye

 If your eyes are frequently red, itchy, and dry, you may be suffering from Dry Eye Syndrome.
-This condition is relatively common, and can be caused by a variety of factors.
-At Prestera Eye, our eye doctors, Dr. Tory Prestera and Dr. Kevin Garff, offer simple treatment options designed to alleviate the irritation caused by Dry Eye.
+This condition is relatively common and can be caused by a variety of factors.
+At Prestera Eye, our eye doctors, Dr. Tory Prestera and Dr. Howard Guan, offer simple treatment options designed to alleviate the irritation caused by Dry Eye.

 What Are the Symptoms of Dry Eye Syndrome?